• Skip to primary navigation

 • 5-6 cups chicken bone broth or regular chicken broth

-• 2 Tbsp reduced sodium soy sauce or coconut aminos for GF
+• 2 tablespoon reduced sodium soy sauce or coconut aminos for GF

 • 2 cups cremini mushrooms sliced